marikgoldstein/marikgoldstein.github.io/index.markdown

 * (2018) MacCracken Fellow, NYU Graduate School of Arts and Sciences, Five years of PhD funding.

+## mentoring
+- Abhipsha Das (Master's Thesis at NYU on diffusions for text)
+- Shraddha Jain (current Master's student, research on VAEs)
+- Nina Mortensen (Masters Thesis at NYU, research on VAEs, now at Fauna Robotics)

 ## Conferences I usually review for
 - NeurIPS